 We love it when new people come out, so your first trial swim is free!
-Simply print out this waiver, sign the bottom, and bring it to any one of our practices.
+Simply print out this waiver, sign and date the bottom, and bring it to any one of our practices.
 When you arrive, ask to speak to one of the board members or coaches to hand in your waiver.
 For insurances reasons, we can't allow you in the water until you've handed in the waiver.

 The Downtown Swim Club welcomes trial swimmers of all levels and swimming experience; however, you should be able to swim a few lengths of the pool with minimal breaks.
 If you're unsure about whether your current swimming skills are sufficient for our practices, send us an email at email@example.com.
 More than likely, we'll be able to assess your level, provide suggestions or find an accommodation.

 For all subsequent trial swims after the first, swimmers must complete the online registration and payment prior to the event.
 There is a nominal fee of $15 (plus HST) per swim.
 To register for a trial swim, go to Calendar, select the practice you would like to attend, and follow the instructions.